dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

 # AidcManager

 The plugin initializes the AidcManager which manages the BarcodeReader devices.

-The DataCollection API callbacks addBarcodeDeviceListener() and removeBarcodeDeviceListener() are not exposed to the plugin user.
-Internally the plugin takes care of currently connected barcode devices and proper ressource management.
+Internally the plugin takes care of currently connected barcode device and proper ressource management.

 ## listBarcodeDevices
 Returns a list of names of devices which were connected to the device at some point.
 You can only connect to devices which are listed in listConnectedBarCodeDevices().